 - Artists critique another’s artwork, etc.

-Famous Interpersonal Intelligence Person: Martin Luther King, Jr.
+Interpersonal Intelligence: Martin Luther King, Jr.

 Other Interpersonal Intelligent People